-The student must have the highest (valedictorian) or second highest (salutatorian) weighted grade point average computed for all four years of high school.
+The student must have the highest (valedictorian) or second highest (salutatorian) weighted grade point average computed 1st semester senior year.
 The weighted average is computed utilizing a matrix of credits available.

-The student must have taken at least five semester classes per term.
+The student must have taken at least 2.5 credited classes per term.